brendt/stitcher.io/src/content/book/02-data.md

 In my experience though there are more advantages to the strongly typed approach when working with a team of several developers on a project for serious amounts of time.
 You have to take every opportunity you can to reduce cognitive load.
 You don't want developers having to start debugging their code every time they want to know what exactly is in a variable.
 The information has to be right there at hand, so that developers can focus on what's important: building the application.

 Of course, using DTOs comes with a price: there is not only the overhead of defining these classes; you also need to map, for example, request data onto a DTO.

-The benefits of using DTOs definitely outweigh this cost you have to pay.
+The benefits of using DTOs definitely outweigh this cost.
 Whatever time you lose by writing this code, you make up for in the long run.

 The question about constructing DTOs from "external" data is one that still needs answering though.

 ## DTO factories

 How do we construct DTOs?
-I'll share two possibilities with you, and also explain which one has my personal preference.
+I'll share two possibilities, and also explain which one has my personal preference.

 The first one is the most correct one: using a dedicated factory.